Trustpilot

 • [ ] Do they understand AI's impact on campaign performance?

-• [ ] Can they measure ROI of AI-enhanced marketing?
+• [ ] Can they measure the ROI of AI-enhanced marketing?

 • [ ] Do they practice continuous learning with evolving AI tools?

-If you checked fewer than 12 boxes, your syllabus needs updating.
+If you checked fewer than 12 boxes, it’s time to update your syllabus.

 The Pioneers Are Already Moving

-Professor David Rogers at Columbia Business School recently integrated our new AI Marketing Simulation into his executive education program.
-His response?
-"I'm so excited to have the new Novela simulation as part of my Digital Marketing course.
-It gives our students true hands-on experience with AI-powered marketing strategies."
+Professor David Rogers at Columbia Business School has integrated our AI Marketing Simulation into his executive program.
+He expressed excitement, saying, "I'm thrilled to include the new Novela simulation in my Digital Marketing course.
+It offers our students authentic hands-on experience with AI-powered marketing strategies."

-Villanova University now requires students to use generative AI for data interpretation, teaching them to "employ a generative AI platform such as ChatGPT" to analyze marketing datasets.
+At Villanova University, students are required to use generative AI for data interpretation, learning to analyze marketing datasets.

-University of Missouri–St. Louis added a dedicated "Harnessing the Power of AI" module to their curriculum.
+Meanwhile, the University of Missouri–St. Louis has added a dedicated module called "Harnessing the Power of AI" to its curriculum.

-Jim Lecinski at Kellogg School of Management is already using Novela's AI simulations to bring AI concepts to life, in a way that sticks.
+Jim Lecinski at Kellogg School of Management is utilizing Novela's AI simulations to bring AI concepts to life in an engaging manner.

 Your Action Plan: From Outdated to Outstanding